Science-Based Target Initiative and Riverse carbon credit eligibility

 The company must publicly report its GHG emissions inventory and progress vs target every year (C30).

-Carbon credits: beyond value chain mitigation and neutralization
+SBTi and Carbon credits: Scope 3, beyond value chain mitigation and neutralization

 In the meantime and in addition of their near and long-term targets, companies should make investments or take action outside of their own value chain to mitigate actual GHG emissions.